-CodeStepByStep is a web application to help you practice solving Java, C++, and Python programming problems online.
+CodeStepByStep is a web application to help you practice solving Java, C++, and Python programming exercises online.

 To use CodeStepByStep, first create an account, then choose a problem from our list.
 Type a solution and submit it to our server.
 The system will test it and tell you whether your solution is correct.

-CodeStepByStep has instructor features to allow a teacher to see which problems have been solved by his/her students, so you can assign our problems as homework.
+CodeStepByStep has instructor features to allow a teacher to see which exercises have been solved by their students, so you can assign our exercises as homework.
 If you're a teacher, sign up for an account or request instructor access for your existing account.

 - Ryan Rowe: student developer (2016)